Kircheneer/blog/site/content/articles/linux-networking-for-the-cisco-admin.md

 10.0.2.2 dev eth0 lladdr 52:54:00:12:35:02 REACHABLE
 ```

-With these simple commands you can already a lot of common
+With these straight-forward commands you can already a lot of common
 networking issues on Linux systems I have encountered:
 - Wrongly configured subnet masks
 - Missing (default) routes